usertomlin/EnglishTextCompressor/README.md

 	 * rate_this = 2.64
 	 * rate_gz = 2.30

+The current maximum text size it can compress is around 524M bytes.

-#### Use case
+#### Use cases

-For example, it can be used to compress and uncompress a few columns of short natural language texts of a large databased table, and the text columns not used for searching.
-Not recommended for compressing larger texts files.
+For example, it can be used to compress and uncompress a few columns of short natural language texts in a large database table, and the text columns are not used for searching.
+Not recommended for compressing larger text files.